cuongbuoi/retro-ai-agent/memory-bank/progress.md

 ## Recently Completed

+- Restructured the application to be fully client-side:
+  - Removed the entire server directory and server-side API endpoints
+  - Removed the agents directory and implemented simplified agent definitions
+  - Modified the ChatWidget to use direct API calls instead of server communication
+  - Implemented client-side API key management with Pinia and localStorage
 - Added file upload functionality that supports:
   - Image files (displayed inline in chat)
   - Text files (content sent to AI for analysis)